 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Telehealth allows you to see doctors, therapists, and other healthcare professionals online from the comfort of your home.
-While the technology for telehealth has been available for many years, the pandemic has made it clear that access to online care is a vital service.
+Telehealth allows you to meet with doctors, therapists, and other healthcare professionals online from the comfort of your home.

 Not all online platforms take insurance, but most do.
 Many therapists who offer online sessions also take insurance.

 As a rule, if you have insurance, you can likely find an online therapy service that will take your plan.
 However, the exact coverage for online therapy available to you depends on:

 - state regulations where you live

 and price without insurance